 The other functions and parameters of the SDE are chosen as in the previous subsection, i.e. $p(y)=\cos(y)$, $\alpha=1$, $\sigma=1$ and $\epl=0.1$.
 Moreover, we set $\Delta=\epl$ and $T=500$ and we vary $J = 1, \dots, 10$.
 The functions $\{ \beta_j \}_{j=1}^{10}$ appearing in the estimating function are given by $\beta_j(x;a) = x$ for all $j = 1, \dots, J$.

 In Figure \ref{fig:comparisonJ}, where we plot the values computed by $\widehat A_{N,J}^\epl$ and $\widetilde A_{N,J}^\epl$, we observe that the number $J$ of eigenvalues and eigenfunctions slightly improve the results, in particular for the fourth potential, but the estimation stabilizes when the number of eigenvalues $J$ is still small, e.g. $J = 3$.
 Therefore, in order to reduce the computational cost, it seems to be preferable not to take large values of $J$.
-This is related to how quickly the eigenvalues decay.
+This is related to how quickly the eigenvalues grow and, therefore, how quickly the corresponding exponential terms decay.
 The rigorous study of the accuracy of the spectral estimators as a function of the number of eigenvalues and eigenfunctions that we take into account will be investigated elsewhere.